daisy/pipeline/website/src/Get-Help/User-Guide/index.md

 application yet, such as "[templates]({{site.baseurl}}/wiki/webui/Templating/)".

-Last but not least (it was originally designed for this purpose), DAISY Pipeline 2 can also be run as a service to which client programs can connect, through a web API.
+Last but not least, DAISY Pipeline 2 can also be run as a [service](Pipeline-As-Service) to which client programs can connect, through a web API.
 In fact, the DAISY Pipeline 2 web application is an example of such a server-client configuration.
-There is also a
-[command line tool](https://github.com/daisy/pipeline-cli-go).
+There is also a [command line tool](https://github.com/daisy/pipeline-cli-go).

 DAISY Pipeline 2, in all its forms, is supported on Windows, Mac OS,